-A recent article by Rigby at al. (2015) developed the first empirical investigation of the decision to cheat by university students and found that risk preferring students, those working in a non-native language, and those believing they will attain a lower grade are willing to pay more for an essay and hence are more likely to plagiarize.
+An article by Rigby et al. (2015) developed the first empirical investigation of the decision to cheat by university students.
+They found that risk preferring students, those working in a non-native language, and those believing they will attain a lower grade are willing to pay more for an essay and hence are more likely to plagiarize.
 Furthermore, and perhaps not surprisingly, they also found that the likelihood of a student purchasing an essay and the amount a student is willing to pay for those essays decline as the probability of detection and associated penalty increase.
-This result partly explains the high incidence of plagiarism found in The Times (2016) article.
-The fact that only 1% of the students caught cheating were expelled from their universities might lead students to believe that, in what concerns plagiarism, crime pays in the end.
+This result partly explains the high incidence of plagiarism found in The Times (2016, 2023) articles.
+The fact that only 1% of the students caught cheating were expelled from their universities might lead students to believe that, in what concerns plagiarism, crime pays in the end.[4]

 The high number of reported cases of plagiarism detected by universities are only made possible by the widespread use of plagiarism detecting software tools, the most widely used of which is Turnitin.
 Turnitin is a Web-based platform for management of assignments and feedback, with a built-in check for plagiarism and collusion.
-It compares each assignment with its database of "+45 billion web pages, 337+ million student papers and 130+ million articles from academic books and publications"[i].
+It compares each assignment with its database of "over 99 billion web pages, 1.8 billion student papers, and 89.4 million subscription articles".[5]
 For that reason, it is a very effective and powerful tool to prevent collusion among students within the same university, the 'recycling' of parts or the totality of papers by students in different modules, students 'sharing' the same paper at different universities and the outright copy and paste plagiarism from materials available online.